Updated on April 11, 2018 by admin

 - Small-scale real estate investment.
 Investors who are interested in safeguarding their wealth and turning a profit by owning multiple homes or small-scale multiplexes (residential buildings with four or fewer units) work closely with residential real estate agents to find the properties they buy.
 There are two reasons these investment properties trade on the residential market rather than the commercial one: First, the purchaser often ends up living within an investment multiplex after he or she buys it, and second, multiplexes of up to four units can be purchased with a conventional (non-commercial) mortgage.

 Residential agents don’t typically get involved with multiplex deals where the properties being bought or sold have more than four units.
 Buying these properties requires commercial real estate loans, which impose restrictive conditions on borrowers.
-Commercial loans typically call for shorter amortization schedules, higher interest rates …
+Commercial loans typically call for shorter amortization schedules, higher interest rates and large down …